frank-blueview-ai/cursor-config-backup/README.md

 1. Check that Cursor is not running during the restore process
 2. Verify that you have the necessary permissions to write to the configuration directories
 3. For cross-platform transfers, adjust paths as needed for the target operating system
+4. See the [Comprehensive Restoration Guide](RESTORE_GUIDE.md) for detailed troubleshooting steps

 ## License